NBNK back with new bid for Lloyds bank branches

 Hoffman was also confident that a stock market listing of the new bank would attract investors, despite market volatility.

-"If you invest in Barclays, HSBC, or RBS or Lloyds, then only about 20 pence of every pound you invest goes into UK retail banking.
+"If you invest in Barclays (BARC.L), HSBC (HSBA.L), or RBS or Lloyds, then only about 20 pence of every pound you invest goes into UK retail banking.
 The rest goes into investment banking or asset management or corporate banking or Brazil or Greece or Spain or Italy or whatever," he said.

 "Over many years, the returns in UK retail banking have been much higher than group returns.
 If you can produce a pure UK retail play, with very good ROE (return on equity), without dilution coming from the rest of the group, then it is an attractive proposition for investors," he added.